bediger4000/sudoku-solver-2/README.md

 ./sudoku2 -H -N -X -P -f -c -p puzzle.ps puzzle.in
 ```

-The first variant prints a plain Sudoku puzzle, suitable for solving by hand.
+The first variant creates PostScript of a plain Sudoku puzzle,
+suitable for printing out, and solving by hand.
 The second and third variants put in "pencil marks",
-the possible solutions for any given square.
+the possible solutions for any given square, in the PostScript output.
 The third variation puts in "pencil marks" after all eliminations
 the program knows about have happened.